-- Deferred outflows related to pensions equal to employer contributions made after the measurement date of the net pension liability. - Deferred outflows from pensions resulting from differences between actual and expected experiences.
-These amounts are amortized over a closed period equal to the average expecting remaining service lives of all employees that are provided with pensions through the Plan. - Deferred outflows from pensions resulting from changes in assumptions.
+- Deferred outflows related to pensions equal to employer contributions made after the measurement date of the net pension liability. - Deferred outflows from pensions resulting from 1,865, respectively, were reported as deferred outflows differences between actual and expected experiences.

+These amounts are amortized over a closed period equal to the average expecting remaining service lives of all employees that are provided with pensions through the

+- Deferred outflows from pensions resulting from changes in assumptions.
 These amounts are amortized over a closed period equal to the average expecting remaining service lives of all employees that are provided with pensions through the Plan. - Deferred outflows related to pensions for differences between projected and actual earnings on investments of the pensions plan fiduciary net position.
 These amounts are amortized over a closed period equal to the average of the expected remaining service lives of all employees that are provided with pensions through the Plan.